thingkilia2507/Brain_BangkitCapstoneProject/Machine Learning/README.md

 # Machine Learning

 ## 1. Emotion Detection
-Emotion Detection is used to detecth what emotion the user is feeling based on the user's chat
+Emotion Detection is used to detect what emotion the user is feeling based on the user's chat with the bot.
 ### Dataset:
 * ### http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html.
 ```